 As we got closer to Southport NC, the scenery looked more like beaching and camping – and there was a huge RV park right on the water.
 More beach scenes and then back to river vacation home sites.

-Sunday we anchored in a pretty lagoon in Southport, NC.
+We anchored in a pretty lagoon in Southport.
 A little tricky to find the deep area but a nice spot.